 (5) On an application under subsection (1) the Court may, if satisfied that it is in the best interests of the child to do so, revoke the order and, subject to this Part, make the protection order sought or another protection order in respect of the child.

-[Section 68 amended by No. 49 of 2010 s.
+[Section 68 amended: No. 49 of 2010 s.
 32 and 60.]

 69A.
 Replacement of protection order (time-limited) or protection order (until 18): application by carer